open/close all folders

-- Camp Half-Blood is home to satyrs nymphs and winged horses.
-The forest houses monsters from Greek mythology but these are hunted by the demigod campers during training (It's ok they come back to life after they're killed).
+- Camp Half-Blood is home to satyrs, nymphs, and winged horses.
+The forest houses monsters from Greek mythology, but these are hunted by the demigod campers during training (It's okay — they come back to life after they're killed).

 - The dragons are given these in The Last Dragonslayer.

-- The Monstrumarium of The Monstrumologist series is a darker version of this, home to a number of man eating beasties.
+- The Monstrumarium of The Monstrumologist series is a darker version of this, home to a number of man-eating beasties.

-- The BBC's Walking With Dinosaurs Spin-Off Prehistoric Park fits pretty well.
+- The BBC's Walking with Dinosaurs Spin-Off Prehistoric Park fits pretty well.
 It involved a naturalist who traveled through time and brought back extinct animals for his nature preserve in Africa.
 Basically, a more down to earth and zookeeper-esque version of Jurassic Park... but with time travel !

 - Sanctuary is this trope.